-With massive availability of online learning resources on the Internet, a shift towards social and personalized learning at scale will transform the education industry for all.
+With massive availability of online learning resources on the Internet, we needed to design great experiences to support the shift towards social and personalized learning at scale, which we believe will transform the education industry for all.

 CollegeShare is a social learning service that allows students and teachers across different colleges to share and discuss their learning, teaching, and college experiences around specific courses, while leveraging the power of analytics to achieve differentiated skills development, enhance collaborative learning, and inspire students to self-drive their learning experiences.